Krishnasunny1125/facerecognition/README.md

-# facerecognition using vision transformers
+# Facerecognition using vision transformers
 This project is a part of an intelligent **"Follow Me" drone system** that uses a **Vision Transformer (ViT)** model to recognize a specific individual from a custom face dataset and autonomously follow them in real time.
 ##  Project Objective